 - You only have to perform some of the tasks a single time.
 For instance, you only have to create a test unit for an interface once. - You have to perform some tasks multiple times.
 For instance, you might test how an interface responds when you change the value in a particular attribute, so you will have to send business object requests for the interface multiple times. - You can perform some tasks in multiple ways.
-For instance, you can deploy components to the server before you prepare the test unit, or you can deploy all of the components for a test unit by using the Task Manager view, or you can deploy single components by using the Test Unit view. - Integrated Test Environment requires the use of an InterChange Server Express instance on a Windows platform.
-However, you can still use Integrated Test Environment to test components that will, after testing, be deployed as a System Manager project to an instance of InterChange Server Express installed on an OS/400 or Linux machine.
+For instance, you can deploy components to the server before you prepare the test unit, or you can deploy all of the components for a test unit by using the Task Manager view, or you can deploy single components by using the Test Unit view. - Integrated Test Environment requires the use of an InterChange Server Express instance set to test mode.
+This interchange server instance can be running as a remote server on OS/400, i5/OS, or Linux machine.

-Most of the sections in this chapter describe tasks you must perform as part of the greater task of performing a test, or describe particular elements of the Integrated Test Environment interface.
+Most of the sections in this chapter describe tasks you need to perform as part of the greater task of performing a test, or describe particular elements of the Integrated Test Environment interface.

-The section "Performing a test using Integrated Test Environment" on page 249 describes the workflow you will typically follow to perform a single test of a single interface.
+The section "Performing a test using Integrated Test Environment" on page 282 describes the workflow you will typically follow to perform a single test of a single interface.
 It is a list of references to the sections in this chapter that document the specific sub-tasks and interface elements, and it provides a task-oriented structure for using Integrated Test Environment, whereas the other sections are more interface-oriented.
 In situations where you might perform a task in one of several ways it references the way that is most effective and efficient in most situations.
-To use this chapter as best as possible, it is recommended that you follow the workflow described in "Performing a test using Integrated Test Environment" on page 249, but substitute particular sub-tasks from other sections where the recommended approach is not appropriate for your environment or situation.
+To use this chapter as best as possible, it is recommended that you follow the workflow described in "Performing a test using Integrated Test Environment" on page 282, but substitute particular sub-tasks from other sections where the recommended approach is not appropriate for your environment or situation.